List of Inuyasha characters: Renkotsu

-Renkotsu (煉骨) is the second-in-command of the Band of Seven that often uses wires and fire-breathing skills and later a hand cannon.
+Renkotsu (煉骨) is the second-in-command of the Band of Seven, who often uses wires and fire-breathing skills, and later a hand cannon.
 Renkotsu is the band's most intelligent member and secretly acts against Bankotsu by stealing their comrades' Shikon shards for his use.
 When Bankotsu learns of this, he kills Renkotsu.

 Ginkotsu

 Ginkotsu (銀骨) is a cyborg-like member of the Band of Seven, with a slew of different weapons, such as saw blades and a firearm on his back.
-Renkotsu maintains Ginkotsu's mechanical body, before it is destroyed by Inuyasha.
+Renkotsu maintains Ginkotsu's mechanical body before Inuyasha destroys it.
 Renkotsu then rebuilds Ginkotsu into a tank-like body.
 Eventually, Koga causes Ginkotsu to self-destruct by clogging his cannon with a piece of Renkotsu's armor.
-Ginkotsu's jewel shard is subsequently used by Renkotsu to heal his wounds.
+Subsequently, Renkotsu uses Ginkotsu's jewel shard to heal his wounds.

 Suikotsu

 Suikotsu (睡骨) was originally a physician who developed a bloodthirsty second persona and is armed with artificial iron claws.
 After being revived, Suikotsu's good side attempts to live a normal life before his alter ego assumes control at the coaxing of his comrades.
 At one point, Suikotsu returns to the village with his normal "good" appearance, but is still violent and willing to kill.
-His good persona ultimately asks Kikyo to take his Shikon shard and kill him to prevent further carnage, but he is killed by Jakotsu before she can do so.
+His good persona ultimately asks Kikyo to take his Shikon shard and kill him to prevent further carnage, but Jakotsu kills him before she can do so.

 Bankotsu

 Bankotsu (蛮骨) is the leader of the Band of Seven, and its youngest and strongest member.
 Though a skilled mercenary who killed many people, Bankotsu retains a sense of honor and compassion where his comrades are concerned.
-Bankotsu carries the Zanbatō-like halberd Banryu (蛮竜, Banryū), a weapon he reclaims by attacking the daimyō who executed the band.
-Defeated by Inuyasha by slicing him in half based on the manga series, and when Banryu's power was reflected by Inuyasha's Bakuryūha attack.
+Bankotsu carries the Zanbatō-like halberd Banryu (蛮竜, Banryū), a weapon he reclaims by attacking the daimyo who executed the band.
+Defeated by Inuyasha by slicing him in half based on the manga series, and when Inuyasha's Bakuryūha attack reflects Banryu's power.